 Myosin - A protein found in muscle cells that function in muscle contaction.
 It is present in thick filaments of muscles, known as myosin fibres

-Sarcolemma - Muscle cell membrane capable of propagating action potentials endoplasmic reticulum of a muscle cell.
-It envelopes myofibrils
+Sarcolemma - Muscle cell membrane capable of propagating action potentials

 Sarcomere - The functional contractile unit of striated muscle.